-- -Exclude patients who meet either of the following criteria: - -A diagnosis of polycystic ovaries, in any setting, any time in the patient's history through December 31 of the measurement year. - -A diagnosis of gestational or steroid-induced diabetes, in any setting, during the measurement year or the year prior to the measurement year.
+-A diagnosis of polycystic ovaries, in any setting, any time in the patient's history through December 31 of the measurement year.

-Level of Analysis: Health Plan, Integrated Delivery System Setting of Care: Ambulatory Care: Clinician Office/Clinic
+-A diagnosis of gestational or steroid-induced diabetes, in any setting, during the measurement year or the year prior to the measurement year.

-Data Source: Administrative claims, Electronic Clinical Data: Electronic Health Record, Electronic Clinical Data:
+Level of Analysis: Health Plan, Integrated Delivery System

-Laboratory, Paper Medical Records
+Data Source: Administrative claims, Electronic Clinical Data : Electronic Health Record, Electronic Clinical Data : Laboratory, Paper Medical Records